Carlton Cuse: Awards and nominations

 Cuse has been nominated for ten Primetime Emmy Awards for his work on Lost and has won twice: first in 2005 for Outstanding Drama Series, then in 2009 for Creative Achievement in Interactive Media.
 Cuse, along with Lindelof, received three nominations for Golden Globe Awards, including a win for Best Television Series – Drama in 2005.
 He has also received five nominations at Producers Guild of America Awards, with a win in 2006 for Television Producer of the Year Award in Episodic Drama; three nominations and wins from the American Film Institute; and twelve nominations at the Television Critics Association, including three wins in for Outstanding Achievement in Drama in 2005, 2006 and 2010, and a win for Outstanding New Program in 2005.
 Cuse received four nominations from the Writers Guild of America Awards, including a win in 2006 for Best Dramatic Series, and five Saturn Award nominations with four wins in 2004, 2005, 2007 and 2009 for Best Network Television Series.
 He also received nominations from the NAACP Image Awards, the Hugo Awards and the People's Choice Awards.
 In 2007, Cuse shared the British Academy Television Award for Best International Series for Lost.

-In 2009, he won the Peabody Award, The Jules Verne Festival Award, The Roma Fiction Fest Special Award, and a GQ 2009 Men of the Year Award.
+In 2009, he won the Peabody Award, the Jules Verne Award, the Roma Fiction Fest Special Award, and a GQ 2009 Men of the Year Award.
 In 2010, Cuse was voted one of Time magazine's "100 Most Influential People in the World".
 He has also won the TV Guide Award for Martial Law, which was voted the Favorite New Series in 1999.
 In 2015, Cuse received Variety's Creative Leadership Award, following past recipients including Judd Apatow and Jerry Weintraub.
 That same year, Cuse won the Dan Curtis Legacy Award from the Academy of Science Fiction, Fantasy and Horror Films, for lifetime achievement.
 Bates Motel won the 2017 People's Choice Award for Favorite Cable TV Drama.